 We have operations that expose us to currency risk in the British Pound Sterling, the Canadian Dollar and to a lesser extent the Euro.
 Amounts invested in our foreign operations are translated into U.S. Dollars at the exchange rates in effect at the balance sheet date.
 The resulting translation adjustments are recorded as accumulated other comprehensive income (loss), a component of stockholders' equity in our consolidated balance sheets.
 We believe the exposure to the effects that fluctuating foreign currencies have on our consolidated results of operations is limited because the foreign operations primarily invoice customers and collect obligations in their respective currencies or U.S. Dollars.
 Additionally, expenses associated with these transactions are generally contracted and paid for in the same local currencies.
-For Fiscal 2017, our realized foreign exchange gains were \$0.2 million and are included in selling, general and administrative expenses in the Consolidated Statements of Operations.
+For Fiscal 2018, our realized foreign exchange losses were \$0.2 million and are included in selling, general and administrative expenses in the Consolidated Statements of Operations.

-Our accumulated other comprehensive loss, which is included as a component of stockholders' equity, was \$18.8 million as of September 30, 2017, a decrease from \$23.8 million at September 30, 2016.
-This improvement was primarily a result of fluctuations in the currency exchange rates for the Canadian Dollar and British Pound Sterling as we remeasured the foreign operations of those divisions.
-During Fiscal 2017, the U.S. Dollar deteriorated relative to these foreign currencies and, as a result, our accumulated other comprehensive losses decreased.
+Our accumulated other comprehensive loss, which is included as a component of stockholders' equity, was \$21.8 million as of September 30, 2018, an increase from \$18.8 million at September 30, 2017.
+This increase in comprehensive loss was primarily a result of fluctuations in the currency exchange rates for the Canadian Dollar and British Pound Sterling as we remeasured the foreign operations of those divisions.